Nomination of Examiners

 Where there is no significant difference in marks between examiners, the final mark for the thesis is normally an average of the marks recommended by the two examiners.

-Where there is a significant difference in marks between examiners, the examiners are requested to consult, through the Head of Department (or nominee), and arrive at a final mark.
+Where there is a significant difference in marks between examiners, the examiners are requested to consult, through the Convener of Examiners, and arrive at a final mark.
 Differences are considered to be significant when the marks differ by more than 10%, or fall either side of an award grade (distinction, credit or pass).

 If a significant difference in marks cannot be resolved by consultation, the thesis and anonymised copies of the examiners’ reports will be sent to a third person who will act as a referee.

 Where the examiners have recommended that the thesis should be revised and resubmitted, the same examiners are requested to re-examine the revised thesis.
 A specific date will be set for the resubmission of the revised thesis (normally not more than six months from when the candidate is advised of the result).